Programs & Events

 AMSA Conferences invite physicians-in-training and expert facilitators to spend 1-2 days exploring current issues in medicine, building clinical skills, and connecting with peers.
 These colloquia also offer sessions dedicated to premed students and offer a concentrated residency preparation track.

-The American Medical Student Association Academy is a training ground for physicians leaders, established by students and for students.
+The AMSA Academy is a training ground for physicians leaders, established by students and for students.
 The AMSA Academy strives to empower physicians-in-training to effect change in medicine and didactic and experiential learning.
 Each program fosters the value that health care must be patient-centered, effective, safe, equitable, and timely, as identified by the Institute of Medicine.
-Registration is now open.

 The Humanistic Elective in Activism, Reflective Transformation, and Integrative Medicine (HEART-IM), will provide twenty-five (25) fourth-year medical students with a unique and rewarding way to conclude their medical school careers and prepare for their future work as healer-physicians.